Back to Blog

 Or by your son-in-law.
 Or by a customer service rep at whatever platform you used to store it.
 Or by a hacker who got lucky one Tuesday afternoon.

 That's not a hypothetical.
-It's what happens when personal letters are stored without end-to-end encryption.
+It's what happens when personal letters end up in the wrong storage.
 And legacy letters -- the ones you write to be opened after you're gone -- hold some of the most private, vulnerable, irreplaceable words you'll ever put down.
 They deserve real protection.
-The same kind of protection your bank uses for your money.
+Which means understanding what "encrypted" actually means before you trust a product with them.

 These aren't just documents